rethinkdb/rethinkdb-rs/api/ruby/selecting-data/get_all.md

 ```

 __Example:__ Without an index argument, we default to the primary index.
-While `get` will either return the document or `null` when no document with such a primary key value exists, this will return either a one or zero length stream.
+While `get` will either return the document or `nil` when no document with such a primary key value exists, this will return either a one or zero length stream.

 ```rb
 r.table('dc').get_all('superman').run(conn)